mathrick/godot-external-files/README.md

 Depending on the number of files, it might take a while for all the files to be copied and imported.
 This is a one-time operation; the next time the project will open instantly and not copy anything, unless some files have changed.

 <!-- gdasset: markdown
-For full usage information and description of the syntax, click View files to visit the plugin's home page.
+For full usage information and description of the syntax, click "View files" to visit the plugin's home page.
 -->
 <!-- gdasset: exclude -->